Should autonomous drones make the kill decision without a human in the loop?

 - Should we consider Russia’s and China’s cyber-meddling in our affairs an act of war?

-- How will we fight state-sponsored disinformation and propaganda in the future?
+- How will we fight state-sponsored disinformation and propaganda going forward?

 Degrees and kinds of war